 Sometimes I yawn toward the end of a meeting.
 Sometimes at the end of a long dinner.
 Do I look bored?
 Or is it a transition?
 An involuntary way of saying “it’s time for something else.”

-So picture a group of cavemen sitting around a camp fire.
+So, picture a group of cavemen sitting around a camp fire.
 It’s late.
 The sun is down.
-Do cavemen just start falling asleep, laying down in place while the others are still picking their skin and grunting?
+Do cavemen just start falling asleep, lying down in place while the others are still picking their skin and grunting?
 Does the first caveman to fall asleep feel safe, there in the midst of those with whom he competes for food and women?
 No. He most certainly doesn’t.
-So the strongest, most anxious one yawns.
+So, maybe the strongest, most anxious one yawns.
 Shows his teeth.
 It’s a signal.
 A signal that it’s time for something else.
 And because he has big teeth, the others know that it’s time for them to do something else as well.
 And if it’s a Paleolithic night and there’s no light, then it’s time for nigh-night.

 I got a little off the subject of getting sleep.
 I just think that’s an interesting way to look at yawning.
-But suffice it to say when the yawning started…everyone went to sleep.
+But suffice it to say that when the yawning started…everyone went to sleep.
 And it was dark.
 And quiet in a Paleolithic kind of way.
 There was probably a certain level of noise, but it was predictable…and it was white noise.
 Think about the noise of crickets when you live in the country or camp out.
 The crickets stop if they hear a loud human noise.
 Otherwise they just keep on chirping.

 Are your eyes closed at night?
 Have you ever watched someone else sleep?
 Their lids are always cracked open a tiny amount and you can see their irises moving back and forth.
-Of course you can make stupid faces or gestures and they won’t wake up, but somewhere in there, the brain knows there are lights flashing.
+Of course, you can make stupid faces or gestures and they won’t wake up, but somewhere in there, the brain knows there are lights flashing.
 What your brain should be doing is recognizing sunlight as it rises over the horizon.
 Time to wake up!